 There is no charge for participation in the programme and schools receive some funding as a contribution to cover costs.

-If you are interested in joining a Teaching for Mastery Work Group from September 2020, contact your local Maths Hub.
+If you are interested in joining a Teaching for Mastery Work Group, contact your local Maths Hub.

 NB: Schools can only take part in this particular Work Group once.
 However, there are other Work Groups dealing with teaching for mastery which are available in the year after a school is in a TRG.
 Talk to your Maths Hub about your options.